letisiapangataa/letisiapangataa/README.md

 #### ⚡ Fun Fact
 - I develop and code random applications and publish them to the app store.
-- I use pop culture, favourite films and music to inspire my work and fuel my expression.
+- I use pop culture, favourite films and music to inspire my work.
 - I enjoy expressing my creativity by solving business use cases with technology.

 <!--